MANATEE COUNTY, Fla. — Editor's Note: This story has been updated with additional sourcing and links.

 “A lot of stars need to align for this type of pilot program to really get into operation,” Saur said.

-The plan still needs Federal Aviation Administration approval.
+The plan, which would make the drones a part of the area's 911 response, still needs Federal Aviation Administration approval.

 “This one-of-a-kind pilot program is the latest cutting-edge program Manatee County has undertaken to improve public safety and our ability to respond to the public in an efficient and timely way,” the county’s project team said in a statement.
 “This is a partnership program that is in the early stages of being developed with Archer First Response Systems (AFRS) and Tampa General Hospital.”

 This pilot program would cost the county $12 a year.
 Saur says Tampa General Hospital will be covering the remaining costs associated with the drone system.